Wondershare Recoverit

-Have you ever sat in front of your computer, feeling frustrated because the process of scanning and fixing drive C seems to be frozen?
+Have you ever sat in front of your computer, feeling frustrated because scanning and repairing drive C stuck?
 This is a common issue for many Windows users and can be very bothersome, especially when you need to access important files or just use your computer.

 In this detailed guide, we'll explain why the scanning and fixing process for drive C might get stuck.
 Also how to recover data from a Windows computer that won't start, and offer several solutions to try when you encounter this problem.